 In discharging its responsibilities, the Audit Committee and its individual members have met with management and with the Company's independent auditors, Moss Adams LLP, to review their audit process and the Company's accounting functions.
 The Committee discussed and reviewed with the Company's independent auditors all matters that the independent auditors were required to communicate and discuss with the Committee under applicable auditing standards, including those described in Statement on Auditing Standards No. 61, as amended, regarding communications with audit committees.
 Committee members also discussed and reviewed the results of the independent auditors' examination of the financial statements, and the quality and adequacy of the Company's internal controls.
-The independent auditors provided to the Committee the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding communications with the independent auditors any relationships that may affect their objectivity and independence.
+The independent auditors provided to the Committee the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding communications with the Committee concerning independence, and the Committee discussed with the independent auditors any relationships that may affect their objectivity and independence.

-Based on its review and discussions with management and the Company's independent auditors, the Audit Committee recommended to the Board that the audited financial statements for the fiscal year ended December 31, 2009, be included in the Company's Annual Report on Form 10-K for filing with the SEC.
+Based on its review and discussions with management and the Company's independent auditors, the Audit Committee recommended to the Board that the audited financial statements for the fiscal year ended December 31, 2010, be included in the Company's Annual Report on Form 10-K for filing with the SEC.

-AUDIT COMMITTEE
+AUDIT AND COMPLIANCE COMMITTEE